"Join one of the oldest USA Budo organizations --- Forging warriors since 1974!"

 Jeremy Selch, Sabumnim jds_hiyah@yahoo.com

-Senior Master Sabumnim Jeremy Selch began his martial arts training in Traditional Song Moo Kwan Taekwondo and Hapkido in 1983 under the tutelage of his stepfather, 8th Dan Grandmaster H.T.
-Caraway, at the age of three.
-Sabumnim Selch currently holds a 7th Dan from the World Song Moo Kwan Federation and a 6th Dan from the World Song Moo Kwan Association, having tested before some of the oldest Grandmasters of Taekwondo globally.
+Senior Master Sabumnim Jeremy Selch began training in Traditional Song Moo Kwan Taekwondo and Hapkido in 1983 at age three under his stepfather, Grandmaster H.T.
+Caraway.
+He holds a 7th Dan from the World Song Moo Kwan Federation and a 6th Dan from the World Song Moo Kwan Association.
+His lineage traces directly to Song Moo Kwan founder Byung Jik Ro.
+A former national competitor, Sabumnim Selch has over 40 years of experience and is dedicated to preserving traditional Taekwondo for self-defense.
+He has taught hundreds of students and founded schools in both Washington and Utah

 Regional Directors Roles and Responsibilities